HM LST-13: Service history

 LST-13 left Galveston, Texas, on 10 April 1943, with Convoy HK 168, en route to Key West, Florida, arriving 14 April 1943.

-LST-13 left from Halifax, Nova Scotia, for the Liverpool on 18 May 1943, with convoy SC 131, carrying general cargo, however, due to defects she had to return to Halifax.
+LST-13 left from Halifax, Nova Scotia, for Liverpool on 18 May 1943, with convoy SC 131, carrying general cargo, however, due to defects she had to return to Halifax.
 She then sailed with convoy SC 132 on 26 May 1943, arriving in Liverpool 11 June 1943.

 LST-13 was sent to the Clyde area where she remained until November 1943.
 She then sailed for Southampton but returned to Clydebank 31 December 1943.
 She was sent to the John Brown Shipbuilding & Engineering Shipyards to be converted into a Fighter Direction Tender, being redesignated FDT-13 in January 1944.

 FDT-13 participated in the Invasion of Normandy from 6–13 June 1944.
 She provided aircraft control for both US and British fighters defending the main shipping route from the United Kingdom to the invasion beaches in France.